LauJohansson/Predict_Covid19_PGM_NumPyro/README.md

 ## Overview
 This repository contains hand-in assignment for the DTU course 42186 Model-Based machine learning.

-The notebook contains a implementation of Probabilistic Graph model - a linear dynamical system.
+The notebook contains a implementation of a Probabilistic Graph Model - a Linear Dynamical System.

 The models are implemented using the probabilistic programming library [NumPyro](https://pyro.ai/numpyro/).